OPENING HOURS

 The failure to recycle is also leading to shortages of rare-earth minerals to make future generations of electronic equipment and causing the price of earth minerals to increase as the world uses more and more gadgets and not forgetting the next generation of electric cars.

-Please help our planet by recycling your electrical goods, we do our best to here at Eastbourne E-Waste to recycle as much e-waste as possible.
+Please help our planet by recycling your electrical goods, we do our best at Eastbourne E-Waste to recycle as much e-waste as possible.

 Copyright Eastbourne E-Waste 2022